canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 Other changes that are worth making include:

 [details=Completing additional fields]
-You should add as many of the following [optional metadata](/t/snapcraft-top-level-metadata/8334) attributes to *snapcraft.yaml* as you can, to help prospective and existing users learn more about the snap, such as:
+There are various optional [metadata attributes](/t/snapcraft-top-level-metadata/8334) that can be added to *snapcraft.yaml* to help prospective and existing users learn more about the snap, such as:
 1. the [SPDX identifier](https://spdx.org/licenses/) of the copyright `license` that applies to the snapped applications
-1. a link to the snap's `website`
 1. a `contact` URL or email address
+1. a link to the main `website` for the snap
-1. a link to a website where users can report any `issues` with your snap (for example, a GitHub/GitLab issues page, or a Discourse forum)
+1. a link to a website where users can report any `issues` with the snap (for example, a GitHub/GitLab issues page, or a Discourse forum)
-1. a link to a public `source-code` repository where your snap's *snapcraft.yaml* can be found
+1. a link to the official `source-code` repository for the snap, where the *snapcraft.yaml* file can be found
-1. the `title` of the snap, which will appear in store frontends such as GNOME Software or KDE Discover
+1. the `title` of the snap, to be displayed in store frontends such as GNOME Software and KDE Discover
-1. the location of an `icon` that users should see in the Snap Store or in store frontends
+1. the location of the `icon` that users should see in the Snap Store and in store frontends

-Snapcraft can obtain the `title` and `icon` from an AppStream metadata file if the `adopt-info` and `parse-info` attributes have been correctly defined.
+Snapcraft will obtain the `title` and `icon` from an AppStream metadata file if the `adopt-info` and `parse-info` attributes have been correctly defined.

-It's okay to repeat the same URL in different fields, for example if you're running your project entirely out of a GitHub or GitLab repository.
-We're doing so for `kcalc-example`, as follows:
+We can add these metadata fields to our snap as follows:

 ```yaml
 license: GPL-2.0-or-later